Lincoln-Cass Films

 Lincoln Cass Films was a short-lived Australian film production company.

 History

+The company was formed in July 1913 with authorised capital £4,000 in shares if £1 each.
+First directors were Henry Dean Stewart, William Foster Dawson, and William Y. M'Kenzie.

-Formed in July 1913, its principal filmmakers were W. J. Lincoln and Godfrey Cass and the managing director of the company was H. Dean Stewart.
+Its principal filmmakers were W. J. Lincoln and Godfrey Cass and the managing director of the company was H. Dean Stewart.
 Charles Wheeler was stage manager and Maurice Bertel was the cinematographer.
 The company hired actors from Melbourne theatre along with "Australian bush riders".
 It also occasionally gave live performances.
+Charles Wheeler wrote some scripts.

 Movies were made at a glass-roofed studio in Cole Street in the Melbourne suburb of Elsternwick.
 Locations were shot in bushland near the town of Healesville.
 Between July and October 1913 they made eight features, of which only The Sick Stockrider survives today.